-In some countries, PKF International enters into exclusive or, very rarely, non-exclusive relationships with firms referred to as 'correspondent firms' to perform certain services on behalf of member firms' clients.
-Correspondent firms have none of the rights and privileges or responsibilities of member firms and therefore are not member firms of PKF International.
+In some countries, PKF Global enters into exclusive or, very rarely, non-exclusive relationships with firms referred to as 'correspondent firms' to perform certain services on behalf of member firms' clients.
+Correspondent firms have none of the rights and privileges or responsibilities of member firms and therefore are not member firms of PKF Global.

 Unlike member firms, correspondent firms are not permitted to use the PKF name and are not covered by PKF International's globally directed quality assurance programme.